- Military Life Cycle

 - Other changes in behavior, personality or thinking

-Combat stress sometimes leads to stress injuries, which cause physical changes to the brain that alter the way it processes information and handles stress.
+Combat stress sometimes leads to stress injuries, which can cause physical changes to the brain that alter the way it processes information and handles stress.
 You should be aware of the following when dealing with a stress injury:

 - Stress injuries can change the way a person functions mentally, emotionally, behaviorally and physically.